cytechmobile/radicle-vscode-extension/README.md

 ![radicle-screenshot](./assets/for-md/hero.png)

-# Radicle
+# Radicle VS Code Extension

 A VS Code extension bringing support for the Radicle network to your IDE.

-[Radicle](https://radicle.xyz/) is a Github alternative bringing familiar features (e.g. Pull Requests, Issues, etc) over a free, open-source and peer-to-peer network, built on top of Git.
+[Radicle](https://radicle.xyz/) is a GitHub alternative bringing familiar features like Pull Requests, Issues, etc, via a peer-to-peer, free and open-source network built on top of Git.

 > **NOTE:** The extension currently offers partial support for the latest version of the Radicle CLI (codename "Heartwood").
-Support for Radicle Patches is [under active develpment](https://github.com/cytechmobile/radicle-vscode-extension/milestone/4) and further features like Issues are next on the pipeline.
+Support for Radicle Patches is [under active development](https://github.com/cytechmobile/radicle-vscode-extension/milestone/4) and further features like Issues are next on the pipeline.

 ## Features